cs-ed/edtech-plan-afrewin/README.md

 The CodeHS curriculum uses a blended classroom approach of mixing both online activities with in-class collaborative activities.
 Students code directly in the CodeHS editor, which is accessed online via the student's workstation computer (in class) or their chromebook (out of class).
 The course is designed to help students gain programming experience early in the year and then use their computational thinking practices to explore the remaining course topics.
 Lessons in each unit contain video tutorials, example coding to explore and analyze, written programming exercises, free response exercises, and short quizzes.
 There are also collaborative projects (pair programming) and research projects.

 In planning for the course, the instructor must be aware that not all students will have reliable internet access at home.
 Homework and other out-of-class activities should be tasks that may be done without an active internet connection.
-This may be work to complete using paper and pencil, but can also be a Google document that the students have downloaded onto their Chromebook for offline editing.
+This may be work to complete using paper and pencil, but can also be a Google document that the students download onto their Chromebook for offline editing.

 #### Homework/Out-of-Class Activities